 Allen: (bass/vocals) has enjoyed playing guitar at venues in the UK and abroad.
 He has supported The Wurzels, The Searchers and The Fortunes to name but a few.
 He especially enjoyed performing at Butlins Festivals of the 60s and loves working the cruise ships.
 Allen began playing guitar when he was eleven years old.

-Dave: (Drums).
-Dave started playing drums at 15 going to the same tutor as Mick Avery of the Kinks.
-In the 60s he formed a band called the Zodiacs playing venues all over the country.
-They even performed on the hit TV show Ready Steady Go.
-They supported bands such as Cliff Bennet and the Rebel Rousers.
+Dave: (drums).
+Dave started playing drums at 15 going to the same tutor as Mick Avery of The Kinks.
+In the 60s he formed a band called The Zodiacs playing venues all over the country.
+They even performed on the hit TV show Ready Steady Go and supported bands such as Cliff Bennett and the Rebel Rousers.

 Graham: (guitar and vocals).
 Well it would be easier to say Graham has been there, done that and got the T-shirt, which is pretty true.
 Graham started gigging in 1970 when he was just 16.
 In 1979 he moved to Preston and formed the band Cavern with Gary Gibson.
 They even had a minor hit with “No Reason To Cry”.
 Also available: The Liverpool Echoes (trio).